-- 6.4.7 WwTWs with numeric consents are allowed a small number of sample failures before the works is deemed to have failed its consent.
-We have adopted the number of samples which exceed the numeric consent value as a sub-threshold indication of asset serviceability. - 6.4.8 However, we recognise that performance against this indicator has been affected by a progressive tightening of consents over the last decade.
+- 6.5.13 NI Water agreed with our draft determination assessment and the approach for the final determination remains unchanged. - 6.5.14 WwTWs with numeric consents are allowed a small number of sample failures before the works is deemed to have failed its consent.
+We have adopted the number of samples which exceed the numeric consent value as a sub-threshold indication of asset serviceability. - 6.5.15 However, we recognise that performance against this indicator has been affected by a progressive tightening of consents over the last decade.
 To some extent, the benefit of investment in treatment works to improve performance is countered by the increased risk that more works will have small numbers of sample failures against the more onerous consents.
-As a result, the use of historic data trends could be deceptive until a relatively stable level of consent is reached. - 6.4.9 The reference levels and control limits set out above make use of the long term trends in the data.
-As this could be deceptive, we will use this indicator with caution until a performance trend is established on a relatively stable set of consents.
+As a result, the use of historic data trends could be deceptive as they are not based on a consistent set of consents. - 6.5.16 As the reference levels and control limits set out above make use of the long term trends in the data, we will use this indicator with caution until a performance trend is established on a relatively consistent set of consents.